Our Top Pick for 2018: Durabuild 527S-DUB-106-BLK Roof Mount Solar Powered Attic Fan

 *Price typically updated every 24 hours.
 Current price may be different.

-The Durabuild Solar Attic Fan is a powered attic fan, and it is unique in that it is solar powered.
-Most of these types of fan are powered by electricity.
+The Durabuild Solar Attic Fan is one of the best, powered attic fans, and it is unique in that it is solar powered.
+Most of these types of attic fans are powered by electricity.
 This has two great implications for the consumer.
 One is that the electric bill will go down since no electricity is needed to power it.
-Electricity usage has been reduced by up to 250 kilowatt hours per month, even in warm climates such as Florida.
+Electricity usage has been reduced by up to 250-kilowatt hours per month, even in warm climates such as Florida.
 This translated to an average of $35 a month if no other changes were made to electricity usage.
 Since it does not run on electricity, the fan may begin running while it is being installed, which has surprised more than one reviewer.
 They report that the wind it creates as it exhausts the attic is noticeable to the installer.
 There is no question that this fan moves a good amount of air.

 Secondly, since the fan includes a solar panel, it may qualify for federal or state rebates.
 The federal rebate was recently extended to include the year 2016, offering up to thirty percent of the installation costs, purchase price, and sales tax.
 State rebates will vary and are currently offered in California, Hawaii, Illinois, Indiana, Iowa, Montana, and North Carolina.
 Within each state, the cities may have their own requirements and rebate limits for this product.

-The fan is a black box measuring 23 X 9.7 X 26.2 inches and weighing approximately 20 pounds.
-The 24-volt motor is extremely quiet, with buyers reporting that they could not hear it running even when they stood directly beneath it.
-The solar panel is considered industrial grade at 20 watts.
-It senses when the space, up to 1850 square feet, reaches a temperature of 85 degrees and then runs until the temperature is reduced to 65 degrees.
+The attic fan is a black box measuring 23 X 9.7 X 26.2 inches and weighing approximately 20 pounds.
+The 24-volt motor is extremely quiet, with buyers reporting that they could not hear it running even when they stood directly beneath the attic fan.
+The solar panel is considered an industrial grade at 20 watts.
+It senses when space, up to 1850 square feet, reaches a temperature of 85 degrees and then runs until the temperature is reduced to 65 degrees.
 The attic temperature will decrease by about five degrees within an hour or so.

-The panel as well as its shroud are adjustable to capture the most sunlight possible.
+The panel, as well as its shroud, are adjustable to capture the most sunlight possible.
 The shroud resists UV rays and damage from impacts.
 The flashing has been coated to prevent corrosion and leaks.
-The fan also includes a wire mesh covering to prevent rats, squirrels, or birds from entering the home.
+The attic fan also includes a wire mesh covering to prevent rats, squirrels, or birds from entering the home.

 #2.
 Air Vent Inc. 24″ Whole House Attic Fan

 Humid air can cause mold or mildew, which is not something most homeowners wish to deal with from a financial or health standpoint.
 Additionally, if an air conditioner is running during the day, which is not recommended, it will work harder if the indoor air is humid.
-Since the idea of using a whole house fan is to use less electricity, an air conditioner that works more than it did before the fan was installed is counterproductive.
+Since the idea of using one of the best whole house fans is to use less electricity, an air conditioner that works more than it did before the fan was installed is counterproductive.
 This is the reasoning behind needing an arid climate.

 If the air outside is over 70 degrees, the home will not cool as much as it could.
 The fan can be used in geographical areas in which the outdoor air is up to 80 degrees.
 This would be a matter of preference on what temperature is comfortable for you.
 If the external air temperature is above 70 degrees, this also means that the house will take a longer period of time to cool off.